CalHeatScore Tool

 CalHeatScore is also required to include recommendations on thresholds or triggers for the implementation of policies that reduce health risks associated with extreme heat and recommendations for metrics to measure the short- and long-term impacts of extreme heat on human health.
 These are key components of CalHeatScore and will be addressed in future iterations of the tool.

-The CalHeatScore system has been developed in response to AB 2238, considers the findings of the CDI Climate Insurance Report and OEHHA works to continue researching the issues and recommendations highlighted by the report.
-Links to all these partners heat related websites, and selected content is available in the Our Partners and Resources sections below.
+CalHeatScore has been developed in response to AB 2238, considers the findings of the CDI Climate Insurance Report, and works to continue researching the issues and recommendations highlighted by the report.
+Links to all these partners’ heat-related websites and selected content is available in Resources section below.

 AB2238 requires CalHeatScore to be based on...